If you’ve always thought that Tuesday was the best day of the week to book a cheap flight, think again!

 Here’s a summary of the key findings to help you save money:

-Search for low fares on the weekend: The cheapest fares for domestic economy and international economy flights are booked on a Sunday.
-Friday is the most expensive day of the week to book.
+Search for low fares on the weekend: The cheapest fares for economy and premium cabin travel are booked on a Sunday.
+The most expensive tickets tend to be booked on Thursdays and Fridays.

-It pays to book your flight early: For most economy and premium air travel, booking more than 30 days in advance often results in cheaper fares.
+It pays to book your flight early: For most economy and premium air travel, booking at least three weeks in advance often results in cheaper fares.

 If you’ve been following money expert Clark Howard for a while, you know that his #1 rule of cheap travel is to buy a deal first and then figure out why you want to go there.